 - The Pension Plan was closed to United Steelworker Local 12012-6 employees hired on or after January 1, 2011. - All United Steelworker Local 12012-6 employees hired before January 1, 2011 had a choice of either: - Remaining in the Pension Plan with the existing set of benefits, or - Electing to move to Unitil Corporation's enhanced Tax Deferred Savings and Investment Plan.
 The United Steelworker Local 12012-6 employees who elected this option received a frozen benefit from the existing Pension Plan for all of the benefits that they had accrued to December 31, 2010.
 This frozen benefit will not grow with future salary increases or future service.
 The employees who elected this option will receive an enhanced employer matching contribution as well as a Company contribution in the Unitil Corporation Tax Deferred Savings and Investment Plan. - All other union employees were not affected by this amendment. - The Unitil Retiree Health and Welfare Benefits Plan (PBOP Plan)-The PBOP Plan provides health care and life insurance benefits to retirees.
-The Company has established Voluntary Employee Benefit Trusts (VEBT), into which it funds contributions to the PBOP Plan.
-In 2009, the Company made the following changes to the PBOP Plan.
+The Company has established Voluntary Employee Benefit Trusts (VEBT), into which it funds contributions to the PBOP Plan. - The Unitil Corporation Supplemental Executive Retirement Plan (SERP)-The SERP is an unfunded retirement plan, with participation limited to executives selected by the Board of Directors.